 If you want to go further in the optional exercise, though, adapt the text in each section to show text of your choice.

-Exercise: Discover page zones using structural HTML tags
+Discover page zones using structural HTML tags with this CodePen Exercise.

-That way, in the following sections when we start talking about other structural page elements in HTML, you'll already be thinking in terms of zones!
+That way, when we start talking about other structural page elements in HTML, you'll already be thinking in terms of zones!